 Factors that exacerbate mental illness during the holidays:

-The holidays are challenging for teenagers and adults, and they can present risks and triggers for those already dealing with psychiatric disorders.
+The holidays are challenging for both teenagers and adults.
+They can present risks and triggers for those already dealing with psychiatric disorders.
 In the United States, approximately 17% of teenagers ages 12-17 years old have experienced at least one major depressive episode in the last year.
 Teens with past or present depression may struggle with loneliness and/or isolation during the holidays, especially those with strained family relationships.
 In addition, teenagers whose depression has a seasonal pattern may already be experiencing lower mood and increased symptoms as a result of the time of year, intensifying everything else that the holidays bring.
 Many adolescents also have anxiety disorders, with 31.9% of American adolescents 13-18 years old having an anxiety disorder diagnosis.
 The upheaval in their routine and general unpredictability associated with the holidays can increase anxiety and related symptoms for these teens.
 Further, being around large numbers of people can be highly anxiety-provoking, especially for those with social anxiety.

 Teenagers with eating disorders and those struggling with addiction also face myriad triggers throughout the holiday season.
 Nearly 3% of adolescents 13-18 years old have been diagnosed with an eating disorder.
 For these teens, just being around large amounts of holiday food can be challenging, but more so with the pressure to eat more or less that often accompanies holiday meals.
 In addition, it is common in many families for relatives who haven’t visited in a while to comment on weight gain, loss, or other eating habits, which can be extremely upsetting for a teenager managing disordered eating.
 Many teenagers also struggle with substance use disorders, with around 6% of teens in the U.S. having an alcohol- or drug-related substance use disorder.